What are the tax implications of selling your business? Updated for 2024

 If all your gains qualify for Business Asset Disposal Relief, you can work out your tax by calculating the gain of all assets to determine the total taxable gain.
 You can then deduct this from your tax-free allowance, and you will pay 10% on what’s left.

 If you have other gains the process is slightly different.
 How much tax you’ll pay on your other gains is dependent on what Income Tax rate you pay.
-For example, high-rate Income Tax payers will pay 24% on gains from residental property and 20% on gains made from other chargeable assets.
+For example, high-rate Income Tax payers will pay 24% on gains from residential property and 20% on gains made from other chargeable assets.

-Basic rate Income Tax payers will need to determine the tax rate on gains not eligble for Business Asset Disposal Relief by deducting Personal Allowance and any applicable Income Tax relief, then subtracting this from the basic rate tax band.
+Basic rate Income Tax payers will need to determine the tax rate on gains not eligible for Business Asset Disposal Relief by deducting Personal Allowance and any applicable Income Tax relief, then subtracting this from the basic rate tax band.
 The resulting amount is used to offset gains.

 For more information, visit the Gov.uk website.